antarctica/packer-vm-templates/README.md

 You will need to calculate an SHA1 hash of each `.box` file listed in the new version [1].

-Upload this file to S3 (see *base boxes* file sub-section for details) to the following location:
+Currently upload this file to S3 (see *base boxes* file sub-section for details) to the following location:

 ```
 packages.calcifer.co/vagrant/baseboxes/[distro]/[version]/[architecture]/